 If you’re wanting to be in the paddle boat and paddle, you need to have quite a bit more upper body fitness.
 It helps if you have the experience, the better.
 You need good core strength.
 You don’t want to be straining back muscle and abdominal muscles, etc. You need more fitness to be doing that.
 If you’re going in one of the motorized rafts, you’re not going to be out there as long either.
 Besides physical fitness, there’s a certain amount of mental fitness required because you’re potentially sixteen days on the river and that’s what there is.

-There’s the river, the canyon, the other people in your group and not a whole lot of outside distraction.
+'High side' means that there's a danger of the boat flipping.
+Share on XThere’s the river, the canyon, the other people in your group and not a whole lot of outside distraction.

 You start the day by getting up and helping make breakfast, eat breakfast and take down your tent.
 Every day you load the boats up.
 You do a couple of hours, maybe two to three hours on the river, stop and you get out the table and equipment you need to prepare lunch, make lunch, do some activity, maybe go for a hike.
 Another hour or two on the river.
 You go out to unload the boats and put up your tents and then prepare the meal, clean up after the meal.
 You got whatever ways you have of amusing yourself, playing cards, telling stories, someone gets out a guitar, go for a singalong and all sorts of things.
 For the most part, it’s quite pleasant but for any small group travel situation, there is going to be some people who will enjoy and some not so much.
 You’ve got to navigate that as you go along.

 Mike’s description of the idle times reminds me of a bit of backpacking.
-I’d wondered before I first started backpacking, “What am I going to do in my downtime?”
-I’m hiking anywhere between six to ten, twelve hours a day, depending on the day.
+I’d wondered before I first started backpacking, “What am I going to do in my downtime?†I’m hiking anywhere between six to ten, twelve hours a day, depending on the day.
 You’ve got all this leftover time.
 You don’t have any electronic devices.
 You’re out in the middle of nowhere.
 I was shocked to find I was not once bored.
 Mike is saying the same thing here in the Grand Canyon, that for some reason when you’re out in the wilderness, everything fascinates you and relaxes you.
 It’s not like anything I’ve ever experienced but I was never ever bored in the wild.
 That being said, you need to seriously consider your ability to be out on the river this length of time.
 There are very few options to getting off the river, outside of emergencies.
 Once you’re on, you’re pretty much committed for the route except for one or two exit points.
 Speaking about the people in the group, can you tell us a little bit about them?

 First of all, you’re not going to be doing this trip unless you can afford certain financial investments.
 I know you don’t want to hear dollar figures because it dates it.
 It’s not huge, but it’s not insignificant either.
 Right away that puts a certain limit on who’s going to be doing it.
 You’re going to have more professionals, etc. than the general population.
 They tend to be people who are interested in life, looking to challenge themselves and looking for new experiences.
 People of both sexes and all ages.
 I was practically the oldest person on that trip.
 At that time, I would have been late 50’s.
 There were people I’d say into the early 70s on that trip.
 People from North America but also people from Europe.
 As I say, generally speaking, they were nice people.
 There is always going to be some people who are maybe a little bit too Type A, too focused on their experience and not focused enough on how their actions impact the group.